-Figure 1 shows a visualization of multivariate oracle runs for the Lorenz'96 test problem using the best constant radius, a univariate oracle, and a multivariate oracle utilizing the m-functions from (10).
-The constant 'best' radius was chosen on an indival basis for every value of the inflation parameter, while the univariate and multivariate cases were allowed to minimize (27)

-- 5 for a single global radius, and for forty local radii respectively.
-This means that in the multivariate case each of the forty of variables is given an independent radius.
+Figure 1 shows a visualization of multivariate oracle runs for the Lorenz'96 test problem using the best constant radius, a univariate oracle, and a multivariate oracle utilizing the m functions from Eq.
+(10a).
+The constant "best" radius was chosen on an individual basis for every value of the inflation parameter, while the univariate and multivariate cases were allowed to minimize Eq.
+(27) for a single global radius and for 40 local radii, respectively.
+This means that in the multivariate case each of the 40 variables is given an independent radius.
 As one can see, the univariate oracle performs no better than a constant radius, while several of the multivariate approaches provide much better results.
-The schemes (10) that closely mirror an unbiased mean, namely $m{\text{mean}}$ , $m{\text{sqrt}}$ , $m{\text{rms}}$ , and $m{\text{harm}}$ , yield the best results, while the conservative scheme $m{\text{min}}$ performs no better than a univariate approach.
+The schemes (Eq.
+10a) that closely mirror an unbiased mean, namely m{mean} , m{sqrt} , m{rms} , and m{harm} , yield the best results, while the conservative scheme m{\min} performs no better than a univariate approach.
 This indicates that the problem is better suited for multivariate localization.
-Most m-functions perform - 10 similarly, and in further experiments we will only consider $m{\text{mean}}$ as a representative and easy to implement option.
-We note that for Lorenz-96 with DEnKF and our experimental setup, no 3D univariate adaptive localization scheme which aims for the analysis estimate to optimally approach the truth, outperforms the best constant localization radius.
+Most m functions perform similarly, and in further experiments we will only consider m{mean} as a representative and easy-to-implement option.
+We note that for Lorenz'96 with DEnKF and our experimental setup, no 3-D univariate adaptive localization scheme which aims for the analysis estimate to optimally approach the truth outperforms the best constant localization radius.

-We also test both the validity of arbitrarily grouping the radii and the validity of using a time-distributed cost function (25).
-Figure 2 presents results for arbitrary radii groupings and for a limited run 4D approach.
-The results were calculated with arbitrary choices of radii groupings such that each group would contain an equal number of variables, and with the fixed inflation value of $\alpha = 1.02$ with the function $m{\text{mean}}$ .
-There is significant benefit in using more radii groupings, but marginal benefit from the 4D approach.
+We also test both the validity of arbitrarily grouping the radii and the validity of using a time-distributed cost function (Eq.
+25).
+Figure 2 presents results for arbitrary radii groupings and for a limited run 4-D approach.
+The results were calculated with arbitrary choices of radii groupings such that each group would contain an equal number of variables, and with the fixed inflation value of $\alpha = 1.02$ with the function m{mean} .
+There is significant benefit in using more radii groupings, but marginal benefit from the 4-D approach.